JahazielFaye/Code-Quiz/README.md

 -A page that generates Code Questionnaire That is responsive and easy to navigate.
--Code quiz that will test your basic Javascript knowledge -In the process of making this challenge I was definitely challenged, I looked into various resources for inspos
+-Code quiz that will test your basic Javascript knowledge -In the process of making this challenge I was definitely challenged, I looked into various resources for inspos and guide. this challenge test my skill in implementing new methods that I have learned.

 ## Usage
 ### Link for the quiz --->